 The most essential thing about editing is time.

 Give yourself the time to gain some emotional distance from your story.
-It is important to give yourself as much time as you.
+It is important to give yourself as much time as you need.

 As good rule, I usually know I’m ready to edit when I read my draft and I am no longer in love with my own words.